compose-run/client/README.md

 useEffect(() => console.log(state), [state])
 ```

-You can also get the current value of the state `Promise` and log it:
+You can also get the current value of the state via a `Promise` and log it:

 ```js
 getRealtimeState({name: 'test-state'})